fortinetdev/terraform-provider-fortianalyzer/website/docs/r/fortianalyzer_system_global.html.markdown

 * `longitude` - fmg location longitude
 * `management_ip` - Management IP address of this FortiGate.
 Used to log into this FortiGate from another FortiGate in the Security Fabric.
 * `management_port` - Overriding port for management connection (Overrides admin port).
+* `mapclient_ssl_protocol` - set the lowest SSL protocol version for connection to mapserver. follow-global-ssl-protocol - Follow system.global.global-ssl-protocol setting (default). sslv3 - set SSLv3 as the lowest version. tlsv1.0 - set TLSv1.0 as the lowest version. tlsv1.1 - set TLSv1.1 as the lowest version. tlsv1.2 - set TLSv1.2 as the lowest version. tlsv1.3 - set TLSv1.3 as the lowest version.
+Valid values: `follow-global-ssl-protocol`, `sslv3`, `tlsv1.0`, `tlsv1.1`, `tlsv1.2`, `tlsv1.3`.

 * `max_aggregation_tasks` - Maximum number of concurrent tasks of a log aggregation session.
 * `max_log_forward` - Maximum number of log-forward and aggregation settings.
 * `max_running_reports` - Maximum number of reports generating at one time.